gabekiriakos/Nebulae/README.md

 * Exit Active Window: <i>ctrl+q</i>
 * Passthrough Mode (lock all bindings): <i>super+q</i> <br>

-Refer to i3 config for all other features and key bindings.
+Refer to the [i3 config](.config/i3/config) for all other features and key bindings.

 ---
 <b>Dependencies:</b>